-It's about time we move on from thinking that everybody can be training various energy systems using the SAME generic percentages of FTP.
-The truth is, while you maybe should be doing VO2max intervals at 130% of FTP, your body might only do them at 110% of FTP, and 130% would kill him or worse, make him slower...
+It's about time we move on from thinking that everybody can be training various energy systems using the same generic percentages of FTP.
+The reality is, while you maybe should be doing VO2max intervals at 135% of FTP, your buddy might only do them at 115% of FTP, and 130% would completely burn him out.

 Your results will contain training zones completely individual to you and your physiology.
 Whether you want to go out and do VO2max intervals or a FatMax ride, you will have an accurate power target for you to hit your training objective.